RiteshRavichandran/Mean_Variance_Standard_Deviation_Calculator--FreeCodeCamp_Project/README.md

 # Mean Variance Standard Deviation Calculator --FreeCodeCamp Project
----

 ## Aim
-> Create a function named calculate() in mean_var_std.py that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.
+> Create a function named `calculate()` in `mean_var_std.py` that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.

 The input of the function should be a list containing 9 digits.
 The function should convert the list into a 3 x 3 Numpy array, and then return a dictionary containing the mean, variance, standard deviation, max, min, and sum along both axes and for the flattened matrix.